HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Changing the bulk update action

-After kicking off a previous update operation, for example, doing a [Bulk Update - Update Expiry](#updating-the-expiration-date-using-content-reporting), we can view then change the bulk update action to get a different set of filtered results to update next.
+After kicking off a previous update operation, (for example, [updating the expiration date](#updating-the-expiration-date-using-content-reporting)), you can view then change the bulk update action to get a different set of filtered results to update next.

-1. In the **Bulk update** page, click the "View action" button.
+1. In the **Bulk update** page, click the **View action** button.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_displayvalid.png)